 4) Scale 28g each portion and roll into balls.

-1) Divide dough into 27g each portion, roll into balls.
-Flatten the ball using a rolling pin or your with your palm.
+1) Combine dough ingredients and knead till it forms a pliable dough.
+Divide dough into 27g each portion, roll into balls.
+Flatten the ball using a rolling pin or with your palm.

 2) Spoon the filling and bring all edge together to form a ball again.